The Unicorn Ratio

 Where:

-- = chance that any single investment becomes a unicorn
+• pp = chance any single investment becomes a unicorn

-- The "knee" represents the point where adding more investments starts giving you significantly less benefit.
+• The "knee" is where adding more investments starts giving you significantly less benefit.

-- Before this point, each new investment significantly improves your chances of success.
+• Before this point, each new investment meaningfully improves your odds.

-- After this point, you need many more investments to achieve similar improvements in probability.
+• After it, you need many more investments to achieve similar gains.

-- Mathematically, this point is identified using the second derivative of the probability curve, which measures the rate at which returns are diminishing.
+• Mathematically, the knee is identified by the second derivative of the curve — the rate at which returns diminish.

 Limitations

-- These calculations assume you have an accurate assessment of how good you are at picking companies (i.e. how much filtering you can do).
+• These calculations assume you have an accurate read on how good you are at picking (i.e. how much of the batch you can rule out).

-- Be aware of your conversion rate (# investments selected / # meetings booked).
-Reputation with founders is important.
+• Watch your conversion rate (# investments / # founder meetings).
+Reputation with founders matters.

-- VC returns follow a power law distribution where non-unicorn outcomes (acquisitions, smaller exits) can still meaningfully impact portfolio returns.
+• VC returns follow a power law — non-unicorn outcomes (acquisitions, smaller exits) can still meaningfully impact portfolio returns.

 Disclaimer:

 The Unicorn Ratio is a framework that provides probabilistic estimates for portfolio construction.
-This should not be considered or used as investment advice.
+It should not be considered or used as investment advice.